 We welcome the opportunity to work with the media to enhance public awareness and appreciation of the Flagler Museum and of the contributions Henry Flagler made to American culture and the development of the state of Florida.
-Enclosed is a press kit for the Flagler Museum, which includes important information about Henry Flagler, Whitehall - his magnificent Gilded Age home, and our various programs and services.
-We hope that you find this material complete.
-Should you need additional information, please do not hesitate to contact me.
+Enclosed is a media kit for the Flagler Museum, which includes important information about Henry Flagler, Whitehall - his magnificent Gilded Age estate in Palm Beach, and our various programs and services.
+We hope that you find this material useful.
+Should you need additional information, please do not hesitate to contact me at your convenience.